Acacia symonii: Description

 The tree or shrub typically grows to a height of 2 to 4 m but can be as tall as 8 m and often has a bushy crown.
 The branchlets are usually glabrous but can have small hairs at the ribbed and resinous apices.
 Like most species of Acacia it has phyllodes rather than true leaves.
-The grey-green and erect phyllodes have a linear shape and can be stright or incurved slightly.
+The grey-green and erect phyllodes have a linear shape and can be straight or incurved slightly.
 They have a length of 8 to 14 cm and a width of 1.5 to 3 mm with three nerves per face with the central nerve being most prominent.
 It blooms from May to September producing yellow flowers.
 The simple inflorescences usually occur singly in the axils with cylindrical flower-spikes that have a length of 11 to 15 mm and a diameter of around 4 mm.
 Following flowering brown seed pods from with a linear shape that have a length of around 70 mm and a width of around 3 mm.
 The pods can be straight or slightly curved and mostly flat but are raised over and constricted between the seeds.
 The shiny seeds have a light brown colour and are about 3 mm in length and 1.5 mm wide.